ElectroNath/Capstone_Present/Readme.md

 # Capstone Project Documentation

 ## Project Overview
-The capstone project involves crawling data from Billboard's website to obtain information about the top 10 artists.
-Using Spotify's API, we extract additional details about these artists, including their albums and tracks.
-The extracted data is then stored in CSV files and loaded into an Amazon S3 bucket.
-Finally, dimensional tables are created in Amazon Redshift, and the data is copied from S3 into these tables.
+The capstone project involved crawling data from Billboard's website to obtain information about the top 10 artists.
+Using Spotify's API, we extracted additional details about these artists, including their albums and tracks.
+The extracted data was then stored in CSV files and loaded into an Amazon S3 bucket.
+Finally, dimensional tables were created in Amazon Redshift, and the data was copied from S3 into these tables.

 ## Process Overview

 ### Crawling Data from Billboard:
-- We crawl Billboard's website to obtain information about the top 10 artists.
+- We crawled Billboard's website to obtain information about the top 10 artists.
-- The crawled data includes the names of the top artists.
+- The crawled data included the names of the top artists.

 ### Using Spotify API:
-- We utilize Spotify's API to search for each artist obtained from Billboard.
+- Spotify's API was utilized to search for each artist obtained from Billboard.
-- With the Spotify API, we extract the unique artist ID for each artist.
+- With the Spotify API, we extracted the unique artist ID for each artist.

 ### Extracting Albums and Tracks:
-- Using the artist IDs obtained from Spotify, we extract information about the albums of each artist.
+- Using the artist IDs obtained from Spotify, we extracted information about the albums of each artist.
-- We limit the extraction to the first 10 albums of each artist.
+- The extraction was limited to the first 10 albums of each artist.
-- For each album, we extract information about its tracks.
+- For each album, information about its tracks was extracted.

 ### Storing Data in CSV Files:
-- The extracted data, including information about artists, albums, and tracks, is stored in CSV files.
+- The extracted data, including information about artists, albums, and tracks, was stored in CSV files.
-- Each type of data (artists, albums, tracks) has its own CSV file.
+- Each type of data (artists, albums, tracks) had its own CSV file.

 ### Loading Data into Amazon S3:
-- The CSV files containing the extracted data are uploaded to an Amazon S3 bucket.
+- The CSV files containing the extracted data were uploaded to an Amazon S3 bucket.
-- The bucket serves as a centralized storage location for the project's data.
+- The bucket served as a centralized storage location for the project's data.

 ### Creating Dimensional Tables in Redshift:
-- Dimensional tables are created in Amazon Redshift to organize and structure the data.
+- Dimensional tables were created in Amazon Redshift to organize and structure the data.
-- The schema of the dimensional tables depends on the nature of the data and the analysis requirements.
+- The schema of the dimensional tables depended on the nature of the data and the analysis requirements.

+## Dimensionality of the Data
+Dimensional tables in Amazon Redshift were designed to organize and structure the data in a way that facilitated efficient querying and analysis.
+In this project, dimensional tables were created to represent key entities such as artists, albums, and tracks.

+- **Artist Dimension Table**: This table contained information about each artist, including their unique identifier (artist_id), name (artist_name), number of followers, popularity score, genre, and total number of albums.

+- **Album Dimension Table**: The album dimension table stored details about each album, such as its unique identifier (album_id), name (album_name), type (album_type), total number of tracks, release date (album_release_date), URI, and the artist ID it belonged to (album_artist_id).

+- **Track Dimension Table**: This table held information about each track, including its unique identifier (track_id), name (track_name), various audio features like danceability, energy, key, loudness, mode, speechiness, acousticness, instrumentalness, liveness, valence, tempo, time signature, and duration.
+It also referenced the album ID it belonged to (album_id).

+By organizing the data into dimensional tables, a structured schema was created that enabled efficient querying and analysis based on different attributes of the artists, albums, and tracks.
+This dimensional modeling approach helped in simplifying complex data relationships and optimizing query performance for analytical purposes.

 ### Copying Data from S3 to Redshift:
-- Using SQL's COPY command, we copy the data from the CSV files stored in Amazon S3 into the corresponding dimensional tables in Amazon Redshift.
+- Using SQL's COPY command, the data was copied from the CSV files stored in Amazon S3 into the corresponding dimensional tables in Amazon Redshift.
-- Proper mappings are established between the CSV columns and the columns in the Redshift tables.
+- Proper mappings were established between the CSV columns and the columns in the Redshift tables.

 ## SQL Placeholder Codes

 ### Create Dimensional Tables

 ```sql
 -- Placeholder SQL for creating dimensional tables in Redshift